sandipan1/SLAYER/README.md

 Applications:
-This can be used in a warehouse or factory where number of workplaces is greater than number of tools.
-Reduces human effort in labour.
-Help physically challenged or elderly people to get any item from a specific place in a room.
+This can be used in a warehouse or factory for tranportation of goods Help physically challenged or elderly people to get any item from a specific place in a room.